cuixuejiao/twip/README.md

 The reasons for this are well known in the construction of software products and they are equally applicable in the construction of infrastructure.
 * history; with comments and context
-* transparency/visibility; a means to to share and correlate amoung multiple contributors
+* transparency/visibility; a means to to share and correlate among multiple contributors
 * actionability; the ability to automate the execution of an action based on a change.